bot-motion/SFND_3D_Object_Tracking/README.md

 <img src="images/lidar_points_0007.png" width=400 height=400/>   <img src="images/lidar_points_0014.png"  width=400 height=400/>

 There are several ghost points in frame 7 that confuse the algorithm.
-After that frame the lidar is in range with the TTC estimate by the camera.
+After that frame the lidar is in range with the TTC estimate by the camera until the very end of the sequence.

 <img src="images/lidar.gif"/>